 By calling in a request, you are giving implicit permission for our staff to enter your space.
-We do have, however a responsibility year-round to maintain our facilities and will enter student spaces in fulfilling these duties, sometime without notice.
-Every effort will be made to minimize the inconvenience.
+We do have, however, a responsibility year-round to maintain our facilities and will enter student spaces in fulfilling these duties, sometimes without notice.
+Every effort will be made to minimize this inconvenience.
 Also, we do train our staff to understand that private living spaces may only be entered for cause, almost always with a work order or in response to emergencies.
-There may be times when we have to enter your room but still need to return at a later time.
-Staff have the "I was here" note to leave behind your door to let you know why we were there.
+There may be times when we have to enter your room but still need to return again at a later time.
+Staff have the "I was here" note to leave behind on your door to let you know why we were there.

-Once We've Been to Your Room
+Once We've Been to Your Room...
 We sometimes arrive and can't find or reproduce the problem as written on the work order.
+Our staff member will return your rewritten on the work order.
 Our staff member will return your request to the Housing and Residential Life Facilities Office and they will contact you.
 If you feel that we should still respond, please ask us to do so.